Macroraptorial sperm whale

 Macroraptorial sperm whales were highly predatory whales of the sperm whale superfamily (Physeteroidea) of the Miocene epoch that hunted large marine mammals, including other whales, using their large teeth.
-They consist of five genera: Acrophyseter, Albicetus, Brygmophyseter, Livyatan, and Zygophyseter.
+They consist of six genera: Acrophyseter, Albicetus, Brygmophyseter, Livyatan, Scaldicetus, and Zygophyseter.
 All species are known by at least a skull, and are informally grouped without a family designation.
-They were all likely the apex predator of their habitats, comparable to the modern day killer whale (Orcinus orca), and achieved great lengths, with one species–Livyatan–measuring about 13.5–17.5 m.
+They were all likely the apex predator of their habitats, comparable to the modern day killer whale (Orcinus orca), and achieved great lengths, with one species—Livyatan—measuring about 13.5–17.5 m.

+Etymology

+The term "macroraptorial" combines the Greek prefix "macro-" ("long", "large" or "great") and "raptorial" (from Latin rapere meaning "to seize", "to grasp").

 Discovery

 Zygophyseter was discovered in the Pietra Leccese Formation in Italy from a skull, teeth, and vertebrae; Brygmophyseter was discovered in the Bessho Formation in Japan from a nearly-complete skeleton; and Acrophyseter and Livyatan both originate from the Pisco Formation in Peru and are known by only a skull.
-Albicetus is discovered from Santa Barbara Lighthouse in 1909, which is believed to most likely be part of the Monterey Formation.
-It was first classified within the genus Ontocetus (now a genus of walrus), and then moved to a wastebasket taxon Scaldicetus until Boersma and his colleagues gave a new generic name.
+Albicetus was discovered at the Santa Barbara Lighthouse in 1909, in what is believed to most likely be part of the Monterey Formation.
+It was first classified within the genus Ontocetus (now a genus of walrus), and then moved to a wastebasket taxon Scaldicetus until Boersma and his colleagues assigned a new generic name.